DuckDuckPig/CH-QUACK/FinalPipeline/README.md

 >     6. Running `RebuildDataset.py` with `traceFolder = 'DownloadLists/'` to download any missing files

 ### Other Datasets
-In addition to this primary dataset, two additional dataset were used with this final piepline for method validation.
-The first validation dataset is the community datset from [Reiss et al. (2024)](https://doi.org/10.3847/1538-4365/ad1408).
+In addition to this primary dataset, two additional dataset were used with this final pipeline for method validation.
+The first validation dataset is the community dataset from [Reiss et al. (2024)](https://doi.org/10.3847/1538-4365/ad1408).
 It can be accessed through the links provided in Section 3, Section 5.1, or Section 5.3 (all the same link) in that paper.

-The second validation dataset consists of a daily cadence dataset devloped for this work.
-This dataset includes observtions starting with CR 2099 and ending with CR 2294.
+The second validation dataset consists of a daily cadence dataset developed for this work.
+This dataset includes observations starting with CR 2099 and ending with CR 2294.
 The file `DownloadAtCadence.py` was used to create this dataset.
 Like with `DownloadByRotation.py`:
 > - User will need to adjust the variables in the `Key Variables` cell (`In[2]`) to point to the correct directories.
 > - User will need to register their email at [http://jsoc.stanford.edu/ajax/register_email.html](http://jsoc.stanford.edu/ajax/register_email.html) and add that email to the appropriate variable in the `Key Variables` cell.
 > - This script can be used to speed up the process of rebuilding the dataset.
 This is achieved by
 >   1. Creating a temporary subfolder within the `DatasetTools` folder
 >   2. Ensuring that the variable `traceFolder` points to that temporary subfolder
 >   3. Setting the remaining variables in the `Key Variables` cell to ensure the correct CR is downloaded and saved where the user wishes
->   4. Running `DownloadByRotation.py`
+>   4. Running \[`DownloadAtCadence.py`\]
 >   5. Deleting the temporary subfolder
 >   6. Running `RebuildDataset.py`...to download any missing files

 Please note: in order to use `RebuildDataset.py` to rebuild the daily cadence dataset the following lines must be changed:

 - Line 32: Replace `traceFolder = 'DownloadLists/'`  with `traceFolder = 'DailyCadenceDownloadLists/'`.
 - Line 67: Replace `    for key in keys[2:]:` with `    for key in keys[3:]:`.

 We note here that the following code has been added to validate the datasets:

 - `GapCheck2.py` reports the largest temporal gap that exits between observations.
 This new formulation will cycle through all CRs in the dataset, reporting the largest gap in each CR.
 - `HMIgap.py` report the largest time gap that exits between the HMI observation and the AIA data it has been paired with.
-Like with `GapCheck2.py`, this code will cycle thorugh all CRs in the dataset, reporting the largest temporal gap in each CR.
+Like with `GapCheck2.py`, this code will cycle through all CRs in the dataset, reporting the largest temporal gap in each CR.

 ## General Tools
 The folder `ACWE_python_fall_2023` contains updated versions of the functions used to generate segmentations, both with and without HMI magnetogram data, and for saving the resulting segmentations.
 The following scripts are identical between this code and [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE), as such the instructions from the [CH-ACWE](https://github.com/DuckDuckPig/CH-ACWE) `README` file are reproduced below: